 Over 160 architects from around the world entered a design competition in 2012 to create a new library and plaza for Green Square.
 A winner was selected in 2013.
-Construction works have commenced on the plaza, incorporating early works for the library.
+Construction works are continuing on the library and plaza, targeted for completion in 2018.